FRC-Utilities/QDriverStation-Mobile/README.md

 The joystick mappings are the same as an Xbox 360 controller, so there should be no need to change your robot code for the QDriverStation to work.

+**Note:** Starting with version 17.04, QDriverStation mobile also supports operating your robots with real joysticks.

 #### User Interface

 This application implements two user interfaces: